3unjee/devlogs/HEVR.md

 It's also going to be based on my application kit called [Sky](http://omega.gg/Sky) that I designed for MotionBox.
 License wise, I decided to go from GPLv3 to LGPLv3 to make it suitable for the ALVR2 developpement.
 This should give me a headstart for various mundane tasks like handling configuration stuff.
-Being a single developper on this, it's a good thing to avoid reinventing the wheel.
+Being a single developer on this, it's a good thing to avoid reinventing the wheel.